kubernetes/website/content/en/docs/getting-started-guides/ubuntu/scaling.md

 Refer to the
 [machine constraints documentation](https://jujucharms.com/docs/stable/charms-constraints)
-for other machine constraints that might be useful for the kubernetes-worker units.
+for other machine constraints that might be useful for the nodes.

 ## etcd